-ESGP Graduate Committee Rules and Regulations Committee Name When Committee is Formed Number of Faculty on Committee Required Makeup of the Committee Advisory Committee (recommended) Before the course plan is finalized, but usually within the first two quarters of study 3 or more Major Professor plus 2 other ESGP faculty (ES or Cooperating Faculty).
+ESGP Graduate Committee Rules and Regulations Committee Name When Committee is Number of Faculty Required Makeup of the Committee Formed on Committee Advisory Committee (recommended) Before the course plan is finalized, but usually within the first two quarters of study 3 or more Major Professor plus 2 other ESGP faculty (ES or Cooperating Faculty).
 Additional faculty from outside the ESGP may also serve on this committee.
 A student can choose to keep this committee informal or formalize it by submitting the appropriate form to the Graduate Advisor.
 Written Qualifying Examination Committee Prior to written examination (typically taken near end of first year or within second year) 3 or more Major Professor plus 2 other ESGP faculty (ES or Cooperating Faculty) with expertise in student's research field.
 Additional faculty from outside the ESGP may be appointed with approval from the Major Professor.
-Oral Qualifying Examination Committee Prior to oral examination (taken within one year after passing Written Qualifying Examination) 5 Major Professor plus 3 other ESGP faculty (ES or Cooperating Faculty) plus 1 outside faculty who is a member of the UC Academic Senate.
-Cooperating Faculty may not serve as an outside faculty member.
-Additional faculty from outside the ESGP or who are non-UC Academic Senate faculty may be appointed with approval from the Major Professor.
+Oral Qualifying Examination Committee Prior to oral examination (taken within one year after passing Written Qualifying Examination) 5 Major Professor plus 3 other ESGP faculty (ES or Cooperating Faculty) plus 1 oversight faculty who is a member of the UC Academic Senate. a Cooperating Faculty may not serve as an oversight faculty member.
+Additional faculty from outside the ESGP or who are non-UC Academic Senate members may be appointed with approval from the Major Professor.
+Non-UC

+Academic Senate a members cannot make up a majority of the committee.
 Ph.D Dissertation Committee By date of oral qualifying examination 3 or more Major professor plus 2 other ESGP faculty (ES or Cooperating Faculty).
 Additional faculty from outside the ESGP may be appointed with approval from the Major Professor.
 M.S.
 Thesis Committee By end of first year in graduate program 3 or more Major professor plus 2 other ESGP faculty (ES or Cooperating Faculty).
 Additional faculty from outside the ESGP may be appointed with approval from the Major Professor.